artsy/README/.github/ISSUE_TEMPLATE/engineering-onboarding.md

 _Goal: I’ve met my manager and some members of the engineering team (over lunch at Tataki).
 I’ve logged into slack, google (artsymail), 1Password, and know how to use the coffee machine._

-- [ ] Add a cool Slack avatar pic of yourself
+- [ ] Add a cool pic of yourself to Slack and Jira

 ## Your first week